-Changes in Sea ice modeling shows how it impacts jet streams.
-This causes changes in patterns of where precipitation falls.
-Areas with less will have less soil moisture.
-Areas thus with lots of fuels have even higher chance to catch fire and the opposite is true for areas with higher precipitation events due to the shift.
+Changes in sea ice modeling has shown how it has impacted the jet streams of both hemispheres of the planet.
+This in turn has caused changes in patterns of precipitation.
+Areas with less precipitation will have less soil moisture.
+Also, areas with lots of fuels have a higher chance to catch fire.
+The opposite is true for areas with higher precipitation events, again due to the jetstream changes we are seeing.

-This year has seen the combination of El Niño and higher Arctic Sea Ice melt, this has caused major “waves” in the jet stream which is sending precipitation above the US west coast into Canada before coming back down in Eastern Montana on the Rocky Mountain Eastern Front Range.
-This video explains how these jet stream “waves” are causing longer periods of local precipitation patterns due to these “longer waves” camping over those areas – causing longer times of either drought, high precipitation events, or just nice weather for those lucky regions.
+2015 has seen the combination of El Niño and higher Arctic Sea Ice melt, which has caused major “waves” in the jet stream.
+These waves are sending precipitation above the US west coast into Canada.
+Then they come back down into Eastern Montana on the Rocky Mountain Eastern Front Range.
+This video (https://www.youtube.com/watch?v=Lg91eowtfbw) explains how these jet stream “waves” are causing longer periods of local precipitation patterns.
+And due to these “longer waves” camping over those areas, they are causing longer times of either drought, high precipitation events, or just nice weather for those lucky regions.

-The United States actually has more trees than a century ago even during this era of great human expansion and double the population.
-People hoping for reduction in greenhouse gases applaud this approach, while unfortunately, nature is fighting fire with fire.
-This article reviews raw NIFC Wildfire data showing fire statistics overall were not that much higher nationally and are following expected trends, yet it points out how the concentration of fire in the Northwest was more to due to with legacy forest management issues causing higher fuels.
-The article is more pragmatically than holistically analyzed, but its point is fair.
-So, with higher chance of fire due to low soil moisture, combined with higher fuels, you get larger fires.
-The fuels clearly increase the fire size and our overall vulnerability.
+The United States actually has more trees than a century ago, even during this era of great human expansion and double the population.
+People hoping for reduction in greenhouse gases applaud this growth in forests, unfortunately adding more fuel for nature to fight fire with fire.
+An article from Buzzfeed that reviews raw NIFC Wildfire data shows fire statistics overall were not much higher nationally, and are following expected trends.
+However, it then points out how the concentration of fire in the Northwest was likely.
+This was due to legacy forest management issues causing higher fuels.
+The article is more pragmatic than holistically analyzed, but its point is fair.
+Basically it states that the higher chance of fire are due to low soil moisture.
+Also, combine that with higher fuels you get larger fires.

-If the issue was fuels alone, the change in where the fires would happen more would not be such a major difference as this is a national forest management issue.
-It is clear the change in soil moisture due to the jet stream changes are a major cause in the pattern disruption.
-While the jet stream and sea ice data show more predictive indicators of precipitation, clouds, soil moisture, and Sea Ice, the Wildfire data shows the lagging indicators as a result of the fire especially where increased drought and higher fuels.
+Maybe the issue of increased wildfire was fuels alone.
+However, then the change in wildfire location would not be such a major difference.
+Mainly because this is a national forest management issue.
+It is clear the change in soil moisture from jet stream changes are a major cause in the pattern disruption.
+Now, it is true that the jet stream and sea ice data show more predictive indicators of precipitation.
+It also shows indicators for clouds, soil moisture, and sea ice.
+However, the wildfire data shows the lagging indicators as a result of the fire.
+This is shown especially where increased drought and higher fuels.

-Bringing these two worlds together more will hopefully help improve the overall models and help with policy decisions both in forest management and decisions due to the climate changing.
-Wildland Fire Management approaches are slowly changing balancing the movement of homes into the forests or WUI and allowing and directing fires to burn where can keep structural, public and firefighter safety under lower risk.
-Budgets to fight these fires are in the several billion dollars a year, requiring several tens of thousands of people and hundreds of aging and limited major equipment to fight these events.
-Each event brings high risk and can cost in the millions to multiple tens of millions to battle.
-As well, each bring ancillary impacts in air quality, safety, evacuations, commerce impacts, etc.
+Bringing these two worlds together will hopefully help improve the overall wildfire models.
+It will also hopefully help with policy decisions both in forest management and addressing the changing climate.
+Wildland Fire Management approaches are slowly changing, balancing the movement of homes into the forests or WUI and allowing fires to burn where we can keep structural, public and firefighter safety at lower risk.
+Budgets to fight these fires are typically several billion dollars a year.
+They require several tens of thousands of people.
+Also, hundreds of aging and limited pieces of equipment to fight these events.
+Each event brings high risks and can run up costs totaling millions to multiple tens of millions to battle.
+Also, each bring ancillary impacts in air quality, safety, evacuations, commerce impacts, etc.